 - Attach gripping tabs to the bottom of rotary rulers to help keep them from slipping on fabric.
 Many types of grippers are available commercially, including clear versions that won't obstruct your view of ruler lines.

-It's important to square up one end of the fabric before you rotary cut the long strips required for a quilt pattern.
-After squaring up, the leading edge should be a 90-degree angle to the fold.
+Before you rotary cut the long strips required for a quilt pattern, it's important to square up one end of the fabric.
+After squaring up, the leading edge should be at a 90-degree angle to the fold.

-- If you are working on a small rotary cutting mat, you may need to fold the fabric again, making it four layers deep.
-Beginning quilters should stick to one fold because each new fold makes inaccurate cuts more likely.
+- If you are working on a small rotary cutting mat, you may need to fold the fabric lengthwise again, making it four layers deep.
+If at all possible, beginning quilters should stick to one fold; each new fold makes inaccurate cuts more likely.

-- Place a long rotary ruler to the left of the first ruler, edges flush against each other.A horizontal line on each ruler must be exactly matched to or parallel to the fold.
+- Place a long rotary ruler to the left of the first ruler on top of the leading edge of the fabric and flush against the square ruler.
+Make sure a horizontal line on each ruler is precisely matched to or parallel to the fold.

-- Remove the right-side ruler.
-Place your hand on the remaining ruler to hold it firmly in place and roll a rotary cutter from bottom to top along the ruler's right edge.
-Spread your fingers out to hold the ruler securely, but take care to keep fingers out of the path of the cutter.
-A commercial tool, such as the RuleSteady, can help keep fabrics from shifting and protect your hand.
+- Remove the square ruler.
+Place your hand firmly in the vertical center of the long ruler to hold it in place and roll a rotary cutter from bottom to top along the ruler's right edge.
+Spread your fingers out to hold the ruler securely, but take care to keep fingers out of the cutter's path.
+A commercial tool such as the RuleSteady can help keep fabrics from shifting and protect your hand.

 - The fabric's cut edge should now be at a 90-degree angle to the folded edge.

-One way to make sure the leading edge of the fabric is at a 90-degree angle to the bottom of the strip is to open a rotary-cut strip to its full width and look at the area near the fold.
-If the strip has a bend in the middle, the fabric's left edge is no longer square.
+To make sure the leading edge of the fabric is at a 90-degree angle to the bottom of the strip, open one of your rotary-cut strips to its full width and look at the area near the fold.
+If the piece has a bend in the middle, the fabric's left edge is no longer square.
 Correct the problem, and move on.